Skip to content

 Stuttgart

 Schillerplatz is an old square dating back to Friedrich Schiller, one of Germany’s most famous sons known for his work as a poet, philosopher, historian, and dramatist.
-The square is home to a weekly street market, while the nearby Marktplatz is famous for its annual Christmas fair.
+The square has a weekly street market, while the nearby Marktplatz is famous for its annual Christmas fair.

-Another landmark in this old part of the city, a beautiful place to explore in Stuttgart, and is also the Prinzenbau headquarters.
-During the reign of Duke Eberhard Ludwig, it was the seat of his heir, Prince Friedrich Ludwig.
+Another landmark in this old part of the city, a beautiful place to explore, is the Prinzenbau headquarters.
+During Duke Eberhard Ludwig’s reign, it was the seat of his heir, Prince Friedrich Ludwig.

 Staatsgalerie Stuttgart